-Hong Kong protesters crowd out malls in clashes with police
+Upmarket Hong Kong shopping mall clash ends in bloodshed

 “The practice of the black rioters once again shows that ‘stopping the violence and restoring order’ is Hong Kong’s most important and urgent task at present,” a spokesperson for Xinhua said in a Facebook post.

-Police fired tear gas, rubber bullets and a water cannon at protesters during Saturday and early Sunday, as the violence spilled from Hong Kong island across the harbor to Kowloon.
+Police fired tear gas, rubber bullets and a water cannon at protesters on Saturday and early Sunday as the violence spilled from Hong Kong island across the harbor to Kowloon.
 One of the protesters’ key demands is an independent probe into perceived police brutality.

+There have been several injuries during five months of unrest, including a protester shot in the chest and a policeman slashed in the neck, but no deaths since the protests began in June.

 Hong Kong returned to China under a “one country, two systems” formula which guarantees its freedoms for 50 years.
 China’s People’s Liberation Army (PLA) has a garrison in Hong Kong but troops have remained in barracks since the protests began.